Skip to Main Content

 Korean boom operators built for dialogue-driven sets

-Here is the short of it.
 Schoeps CMIT 5U where the sound mixer prefers a cleaner top end.
 Pole work is tied to the run — K-Tek and Ambient Cinela carbon poles with Cinela Pianissimo blimps for exterior coverage.
 Coverage stretches from CJ ENM-style multi-actor blocking on stage to the tighter compromises of Bukchon hanok narrow streets, Itaewon ambient noise, Han River wind and the steep echo profile of Namsan Mountain locations.

 Typically Sound Devices 833 or 888 on Korean drama and feature sets.
 And align with wardrobe and camera teams on shadow and frame avoidance.
-Ops carry their own personal kit (poles, headphones, hand mics, spare windjammers) and are fully insured under Korean production liability cover, ready to integrate with full sound teams or stand with utility sound technicians for K-content cash rebate-eligible shoots.
+Ops carry their own personal kit (poles, headphones, hand mics, spare windjammers) and are fully insured under Korean production liability cover, ready to integrate with full sound teams or stand with utility sound technicians for K-content cash rebates-eligible shoots.

 FAQ